argonautproject/clinicalnotes/source/pages/guidance.md

 #### Support Requirements

-This guide requires systems implement DocumentReference with a minimum of these [5 note types](ValueSet-argonaut-clinical-note-type.html) and may extend to the full  [LOINC document concepts](http://build.fhir.org/valueset-doc-typecodes.html).
+This guide requires systems to implement the Argonaut Clinical Notes DocumentReference profile with a minimum of all [5 note types](ValueSet-argonaut-clinical-note-type.html) and may extend to the full  [LOINC document concepts](http://build.fhir.org/valueset-doc-typecodes.html).

-This guide requires systems implement DiagnosticReport and the `DiagnosticReport.category` element must support at a minimum the [3 concepts](ValueSet-diagnosticreport-category.html) of Cardiology, Radiology, and Pathology.
+This guide requires systems implement the Argonaut Clinical Notes DiagnosticReport profile and the `DiagnosticReport.category` element must support at a minimum the [3 concepts](ValueSet-diagnosticreport-category.html) of Cardiology, Radiology, and Pathology.
 Other categories may be supported.

-Clients interested in determining what server supports may use the [$expand operation.](guidance.html#determining-server-note-and-report-type-support-expand)
+The [section below](#determining-server-note-and-report-type-support-expand), describes how to discover the Note and Report types a server supports.

-The contents of the notes or reports, even using standard LOINC concepts, may vary by health system or even location.
+Note that this guide focuses on exposing existing information, and not dictating how systems allow their users to capture information.
+The contents of the notes or reports, even using standard LOINC concepts, may vary widely by health system or even location.
 For example, CT Spleen WO contrast (LOINC 30621-7) may include individual sections for history, impressions, conclusions, or just an impressions section.
 Discharge Summaries may have different facility or regulatory content requirements.

-This guide focuses on exposing existing information, and not dictating how systems allow their users to capture information.

 #### Example Query Scenarios

+The following section provides some example searches for common scenarios.

 A client interested in all Radiology reports can use the following query: